-At Hewitt, you learn to measure your self-worth not simply in grades and awards, but in your ability to find and cultivate your life’s purpose.
-You learn to nourish your passions, hone your skills, speak your voice, and nurture your own sense of what is worthwhile.
+At Hewitt, girls and young women learn to measure their self-worth not simply in grades and awards, but in their ability to find and cultivate work that feels meaningful to them and their communities.
+Our faculty bring the latest research on educating girls into their classrooms to support every Hewitt student in nourishing their passions, honing their skills, speaking their voice, and nurturing their own sense of what is worthwhile.

-At Hewitt, you find no mold to squeeze into.
-No rigid preconceptions about the kind of girl you are supposed to be.
-Warmly welcomed by more than 500 other girls whom you count as steadfast sisters, and guided by expert teachers who serve as wise and caring mentors, you find your place and your purpose at Hewitt.
+At Hewitt, there is no mold to squeeze into.
+No rigid preconceptions about the kind of person a student is supposed to be.
+Warmly welcomed into our community by peers and guided by expert teachers who serve as wise and caring mentors, every student finds their place and purpose at Hewitt.

-According to a recent report* by the National Coalition of Girls' Schools, girls attending girls' schools:
+According to a report* by the National Coalition of Girls' Schools, girls attending girls' schools: